+Alexandria is the bride of the mediterranean sea offering every traveler the chance to witness the true allure and grandeur of the Greco-Roman wonders of Egypt in the most vivid and enchanting manner.
+The goal of this article is to offer every traveler all information and knowledge about the beautiful city of Alexandria.
+This article was written by a group of very skilled team of tour operators, tour guides, and travel consultants who know all the details about the wonders of Alexandria.
 The city of Alexandria got the biggest role in ancient history as it was associated with famous rulers like Alexander the Great and Cleopatra, the last active Pharaoh of Ancient Egypt.
 The city was responsible for transmitting Hellenic culture to the rest of the Mediterranean after it was built by Alexander the great himself in 332 BC to be the center of the Hellenistic civilization.
 It served as the capital of Egypt during the Ptolemaic, Roman, and Byzantine for about a thousand-year until the Muslim conquest in 641 AD where the official capital became the city of Fustat.

-The city also acts as the second largest city after Cairo with a population of 3.5 million people on a 2,679 km².
+The city of Alexandria acts as the second largest city after Cairo with a population of 3.5 million people on a 2,679 km².
 Alexandria's location extends 32 km on the coast of the Mediterranean Sea and is 138 km (114 mi) northwest of Cairo on the western edge of the Nile Delta, it also enjoys a wonderful climate with warm humid summer and rainy winters throughout the year.
 It accounts for two-fifths of the country's industrial production and acts as a cultural stage for art and beauty.

-It is quite famous for once containing the Legendary Lighthouse of Alexandria a.k.a Pharos of Alexandria that was built during the Ptolemaic dynasty in 280 BC at the height of 120-137 m (394-449 ft) which became the second tallest construction after the pyramids.
-Unfortunately, it was destroyed by a series of earthquakes in 1303 and 1323 AD, and in the same location using the remaining blocks of the lighthouse in 1477 AD the powerful citadel of Quitbey was constructed to protect the city from any foreign Navel attack.
+It is quite famous for once containing the Legendary Lighthouse of Alexandria a.k.a Pharos of Alexandria that was built during the Ptolemaic dynasty between 280 and 247 BC to become a guiding beacon of light and hope and a symbol of the ingenuity of the ancient world.
+It used to stand at the height of 120-137 m (394-449 ft) which became the second tallest construction after the pyramids.
+At the time of its construction, it was known also as one of the largest buildings in the world and is considered by some historians as the first lighthouse in ancient history.
+Unfortunately, it stood for 1,600 years and was destroyed by a series of earthquakes in 1303 and 1323 AD, and in the same location using the remaining blocks of the lighthouse in 1477 AD the powerful citadel of Quitbey was constructed to protect the city from any foreign Navel attack.

-The Islamic Rule didn’t leave any touches on the city of Alexandria as the Mamluk and Fatimid dynasties spend most of their time in Cairo and settled with transforming the city to a naval port and a shipping port, Plus there is the famous El-Mursi Abul Abbas Mosque which is located near the Citadel of Qaitbay, built in the honor of the 13th century Murcian Andalusi Sufi saint Abul Abbas al-Mursi.
+The Islamic Rule didn’t leave any touches on the city of Alexandria as the Mamluk and Fatimid dynasties spend most of their time in Cairo and settled with transforming the city into a naval port and a shipping port, Plus there is the famous El-Mursi Abul Abbas Mosque which is located near the Citadel of Qaitbay, built in the honor of the 13th century Murcian Andalusi Sufi saint Abul Abbas al-Mursi.
 When Alexandria fell under Ottoman rule, it lost all meaning to beauty, glory, or elegance but in 1805 under the reign of Muhammad Ali, the city regained its lost allure and became of the world’s most attractive destinations.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.